-(i) Special purpose financial report
+(i) Annual report

 In the Directors' opinion, the Company is not a reporting entity because there are no users dependent on general purpose financial reports.
-The financial report has been prepared on a 52 week retail calendar in line with the operations of the Group.
+The financial report has been prepared on a 53 week retail calendar in line with the operations of the Group.

-This is a special purpose financial report that has been prepared for the purpose of providing members of the Company with a financial report and must not be used for any other purpose.
+This is a non-statutory annual report that has been prepared for the purpose of providing members of the Company with a financial report and must not be used for any other purpose.